denoland/deno_docker/README.md

 ADD . .
 # Compile the main app so that it doesn't need to be compiled each startup/entry.
 RUN deno cache main.ts

+# Prefer not to run as root.
+USER deno

 CMD ["run", "--allow-net", "main.ts"]
 ```